pinecone-io/pinecone-datasets/README.md

 ## Usage - Iterating

 One of the main use cases for Pinecone Datasets is iterating over a dataset.
 This is useful for upserting a dataset to an index, or for benchmarking.
-It is also useful for iterating over large datasets - as of today, datasets are not yet lazy, however we are working on it.

 ```python